 This is a hard time of year for many people.
 Christmas pushes us to have hope and an expectation of good.
 For those that have had hurts, renewing hope creates fears of empty promises.
 I want you to know that God understands.
 If this is all you can do, I suggest you tell Him each day, “I want to believe you can make all things good.
 Help my unbelief.”

-Prayers To Build Your Hope
+Prayers for Hope

 For those with a but more courage, here are some prayers to speed up the process of God making all things good.
 Say these daily until you see your circumstances change.

 - God, You are infinitely good.
 You are all around me, and you have never stopped loving me.
 I choose to look for your goodness today.

 - Lord, I don’t know how you will do it, but I thank you that you will make all things work for my good.